leoj3n/vercel-img/README.md

 ### Change default widths/formats

-By default, `svelte-img` generates 9 variants of an original full-sized image - at `480/1024/1920` widths in `avif/webp/jpg` formats; and a `16px webp/base64` low-quality image placeholder (LQIP).
+By default, `vercel-img` generates 9 variants of an original full-sized image - at `480/1024/1920` widths in `avif/webp/jpg` formats; and a `16px webp/base64` low-quality image placeholder (LQIP).

 To change this globally, edit your `vite.config.js`: